 - For travel between cities, bus, train, and light rail fares are calculated based on the distance of the trip; the further you travel, the higher the fare will be.
-Local bus rides are approximately 6 a ride.
-Local light rail fare is approximately 5.5 a ride. - When you travel with another person by bus, you may pay for more than one fare on the selfpay screen with a single card.
-Keep in mind, though, that if your friend will need to board another bus separately, they will need to have a Ray-Kay to access the transfer. - On the light rail, you can add another rider if using an app, but not if using the Rav-Kav.
+Local bus rides are approximately 6 m a ride.
+Local train or light rail fare is 6 m a ride. - When you travel with another person by bus, you may pay for more than one fare on the selfpay screen with a single card.
+Keep in mind, though, that if your friend will need to board another bus separately, they won't be able to use a transfer and will need to have their own Ray-Kay for their next bus. - On the light rail, you can add another rider if using an app, but not if using the Rav-Kav.
 For the train, you cannot pay more than one fare on either an app or the Rav-Kav. - A city transportation ticket is good for trips up to 15 kilometers (approximately 9 miles) away and for 90 minutes.
 You can switch between a bus and the light rail, as long as it is within those 90 minutes.
 For trains, you are charged once you exit the train station. - Scan your Rav-Kav every time you enter a bus, train, or light rail.
 It will beep every time you scan it, but if you already scanned it within 90 minutes, you will not be charged again.
-If you don't and are caught, you will get a ticket and have to pay a fine.\
+If you don't and are caught, you will get a ticket and have to pay a fine.